 I asked this often when I taught.
 I asked this often because every time they danced the answer, I learned something new that gave me faith.

-There is a deep value in the kind of courageous play my students showed me when they danced the world into salvation.
-Truths that allude our serious, adult examinations of the planet, they surfaced like sacred shadows on the water.
+Truths that elude our serious, adult examinations of the planet, they surface like sacred shadows on the water.